tylerharter/cs301-projects/spring19/p7/README.md

 #### Question 2: what is the name of the highest-paid player?

+If two players are paid the same, break the tie in favor of whoever appears first in the dataset.

 #### Question 3: what is the name of the highest net-worth player?

 #### Question 4: what club is that player in?